 Well, the default WordPress bulk edit feature for posts and pages is good.
 But with limitations.
-What are those limitations and what’s the easier and better way to update posts and pages in bulk?
+What are those limitations?
+What’s the easier and better way to bulk edit WordPress posts and pages?
 You’ll learn in this article.

 What’s good about bulk editing posts in WordPress?
 (Spoilers ahead)